About the Tool

 Dr Penelope Hannant

-The Development Profiling Tool (DPT) was designed by a multidisciplinary team led by Dr Hannant from the University of Birmingham’s School of Education as a way to identify developmental delays or differences early, while the brain is still highly adaptable.
+The Early Action Compass is a Developmental Profiling Tool designed by a multidisciplinary team led by Dr Hannant from the University of Birmingham’s School of Education as a way to identify developmental delays or differences early, while the brain is still highly adaptable.

 It is grounded in developmental theory, and validation against standardised assessments has shown it is robust and reliable.
 It has been trialled for real world usability, with over 500 children in 39 schools.
 Educators reported the tool supported more reflective, informed, and responsive practice, particularly in the early identification and support of children with developmental differences, and many considered the tool to be the most informative and purposeful to learning over the speech and language assessment, Government baseline and other tools.